Migration trends (1/)

 How many asylum applicants are resettled and relocated to Lithuania?

 In 2015, Lithuania committed to accept 1077 migrants from European Union countries as well as third countries.
-In 2022, 2 persons from Malta and 22 persons from Kosovo were relocated to Lithuania.
-In general, 733 migrants have been resettled in Lithuania during seven years when the agreement has been in force.
+In 2023, 5 asylum seekers from the Italian Republic - 2 Malians, 3 South Sudanese - were resettled in Lithuania.
+In general, 738 migrants have been resettled in Lithuania during eight years when the agreement has been in force.

 Irregular Migration